spiral/docs/orm/basics.md

 deleting                | -                                         | -      | Before model deleted from database.
 deleted                 | -                                         | -      | After model deleted from database.

-In most of cases you don't need to handle any of event as `save` and `delete` methods can be easily overwriten.
-However events can be very useful to create set of traits used to modify Record schema and save behaviour (see next).
+In most cases you don't need to handle any of event as `save` and `delete` methods can be easily overwriten.
+However events can be very useful to create set of traits used to modify Record schema and update/save behaviour (see next).

 #### Timestamps Trait
-One of the most common Record trait you might want to use - TimestampsTrait.
-Such trait handle events "saving", "updating" and "describe" to alter Record columns and update two "magic" column "time_created" and "time_updated" (datetime).
+One of the most common Record trait you might want to use - `TimestampsTrait`.
+Such trait handle events "saving", "updating" and "describe" to alter Record columns and update two "magic" fields "time_created" and "time_updated" (both type datetime).
 Our final demo Record User might look like:

 ```php
 class User extends Record